gddens/World_Happiness_Visualization/README.md

 `Data_Sorting.ipynb`.
 The resulting files are shown in the `Data_sorting` file.
 Further data sorting was carried out using python for inserting data into <ins> Tableau </ins>

+## 2.1 .JSON
+In order to read in the dataset in `JavaScript`, the .csv file had to be converted into a .JSON file.
+This was done using a converter website <ins>https://www.convertcsv.com/csv-to-json.htm</ins>.
+The result file is saved in 'static/data.js'

 # 3.Machine Learning
 ## 3.1 Scikit-Learn
 Looking at the descriptions in <a> https://worldhappiness.report </a> website, it is clear that the Life Ladder score is connected to 8 indicators of nation's economic and social developments.
 For this reason, it was decided to use Multi Linear Regression Model, to build a supervised machine learning model for prediction of the life Ladder.